 It's all about the "cool" cow!

-We have so much to thank cows for or, to be more precise, cattle, bulls, cows and calves.
-In addition to providing all sorts of food such as milk, butter, yoghurt, cheese, sausage and meat, they also make a major contribution to our beautiful mountain landscape, which would not have been the same without the cows.
+I have so much to thank cows for or, to be more precise, cattle, bulls, cows and calves.
+In addition to providing all sorts of food such as milk, butter, yoghurt, cheese, sausage and meat, they also make a major contribution to thebeautiful mountain landscape, which would not have been the same without the cows.
 They have hauled heavy loads up the mountain, grazed the pastures and fields, and made the soil fertile.

-Every summer we come to visit the cows on their pastures and grazing land, without asking or being invited.
-But this summer we want to encounter these cows at the Hexenwasser in a new way.
+Every summer I come to visit the cows on their pastures and grazing land, without asking or being invited.
+But this summer these cows at the Hexenwasser get encountered in a new way.
 Why do cows have horns?
 How does a cow stand up?
 Does she first lift her rear or her front legs?
-We want you to join us in learning about all of this.
+In Hexenwasser Söll I can learn more about it.

 Fortunately, cows have never been purple, as in so many fantasies inspired by the Milka chocolate bars, but they have changed over time: